qlik-oss/sse-r-plugin/GetStarted.md

 ## 4. Install Dependent Libraries
 Install the dependent libraries for the chosen example by
 1. Start R Studio.
 2. Run `install.packages('<library>')` for each library that will be needed based on your use case.
-For the example Qlik Sense apps you can see the needed libraries in the table above.
+For the example Qlik apps you can see the needed libraries in the table above.

 ## 5. Start Rserve
 Assuming R Studio is still running.
 Run the following commands in the console.